Business support - Coronavirus update

-The Council’s COVID-19 Additional Relief Fund (CARF) is now available to support local businesses with their business rate payments.
+Our COVID-19 Additional Relief Fund (CARF) is still available to support local businesses with their business rate payments.

-The Council has designed a relief scheme that aims to support as many local businesses as possible.
-The scheme will be based on the following three principles:
+We have designed a relief scheme that aims to support as many local businesses as possible.
+The scheme is based on the following principles:

-- It will not award relief to businesses who for the same period of the relief would have been eligible for the Extended Retail Discount (covering Retail, Hospitality and Leisure) or the Nursery Discount
+- It will not be awarding relief to businesses who for the same period of the relief would have been eligible for the Extended Retail Discount (covering Retail, Hospitality and Leisure) or the Nursery Discount

 - Relief will only be awarded for occupied premises (other than premises closed temporarily due to government advice on COVID-19)

 We will be adding the relief to the business rates accounts of those businesses who we believe are eligible.
 This will be taking place during September and businesses will be notified of their award over the coming weeks.

 We will keep the application form available until the end of September in case you believe your business is eligible to apply but have not been awarded the relief

 Advice and support

 We aim to provide support to the self-employed sector and businesses who have recently commenced trading.
 If you fall into either of these categories, please email Warrington&Co where our dedicated Business Support team will provide advice and further guidance.